-The USC Upstate will honor our May 2014 graduating class (those graduating in May or August) with commencement exercises on Tuesday, May 6, 2014 at 6:45 p.m. outdoors in the quadrangle (located behind the Stockwell Administration Building).
+USC Upstate will honor our May 2017 graduating class (those graduating in May or August) with commencement exercises on Tuesday, May 2, 2017 at 6:00 p.m. outdoors in the quadrangle (located behind the Stockwell Administration Building).

 We expect the convocation to last approximately ninety minutes.
-USC President Harris Pastides and USC Upstate Chancellor Thomas Moore will preside at convocation.
+USC President Harris Pastides and USC Upstate Chancellor Brendan Kelly will preside at convocation.

-If the ceremony is moved indoors, the time would remain the same and would begin at 6:45 p.m.
-Graduates would report no later than 6:00 p.m. to the arena of the auditorium.
+If the ceremony is moved indoors, the time would remain the same and would begin at 6:00 p.m (the processional would begin at 5:40 p.m.)
+Graduates would report no later than 4:00 p.m. to the arena of the auditorium.
 The decision to implement the severe weather plan will be made by 12:00 noon the day of commencement.

 Due to the size of our graduating class, students will receive will three (3) tickets for the auditorium and two (2) tickets to the arena (the lower level of the auditorium).
 The auditorium tickets provide a live viewing of the ceremony.
 The arena tickets provide guests a video of the ceremony.

 Inclement weather graduation tickets at the Spartanburg Memorial Auditorium will all be General Admission seating.
-Each graduate will be issued a set number of tickets.
+Each graduate will be issued three tickets for the main auditorium and two tickets for the overflow arena (where live video of the event can be watched).
 Lost tickets cannot be replaced.
 All persons attending must have a ticket.

 Students will hand their name card to the marshal who will in turn hand the card to the announcer.
-As the name is read, the candidate will walk across the platform and be greeted by President Pastides, Chancellor Moore and then by the dean of his/her school/college.
+As the name is read, the candidate will walk across the platform and be greeted by President Pastides, Chancellor Kelly and the dean of his/her school/college.
 All degree candidates will return to their seats and are expected to remain seated until the ceremony is concluded.

 May commencement is a time to celebrate your educational efforts; however, in keeping with the idea that this should be a dignified ceremony, we will conduct a formal graduation.
 Please adhere to the following guidelines.

 Degree candidates will be seated in reserved seating located directly in front of the platform/stage.
-University faculties will be seated in reserved seating, along with honored dignitaries and special guests.
+University faculty will be seated in reserved seating, along with honored dignitaries and special guests.
 The platform party will be seated on the rose garden terrace in May.
-All other guests will be able to seat in the unmarked rows behind faculty, students and special guests.
+All other guests will be able to sit in the unmarked rows behind faculty, students and special guests.

 The University of South Carolina Upstate wants to ensure that all degree candidates may participate in the May commencement exercises.
-Degree candidates who have special needs, including mobility impairments due to health conditions, or who are unable to walk moderate distances are encouraged to contact the Office of Disability Services at 864-503-5199 no later than April 1 for commencement.
+Degree candidates who have special needs, including mobility impairments due to health conditions, or who are unable to walk moderate distances, are encouraged to contact the Office of Disability Services at (864) 503-5199 no later than March 31 for commencement.